Summary

 - lives in a household with someone who has lowered immunity.

-The vaccine against rotavirus is generally effective and safe, although all medication can have unwanted side effects.
+The oral rotavirus vaccine is generally effective and safe, although all medication can have unwanted side effects.

 Rare side effects of the rotavirus vaccine

-There is a very small risk of a serious allergic reaction called anaphylaxis to any vaccine.
-This is why you are advised to stay at the clinic or medical surgery for at least 15 minutes following immunisation in case further treatment is required.
+There is a very small risk of a serious allergic reaction called anaphylaxis, to any vaccine.
+This is why you are advised to keep your child at the clinic for at least 15 minutes following immunisation, in case further treatment is required.

-- pulling the legs up to the stomach
+- are pulling their legs up to their stomach

 Concerns about immunisation side effects

-If any side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.
+If any side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child’s condition after an immunisation, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

-Immunisation side effects may be reported to SAEFVIC, the Victorian vaccine safety and central reporting service.
+Unexpected or severe side effects after immunisation may be reported to SAEFVIC, the Victoria’s vaccine safety reportingservice.

 Where to get help